paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

 - `disease_democ.csv` Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, as used previously.
 - `kindergarten.csv` Data from the [California Department of Public Health](https://data.chhs.ca.gov/dataset/school-immunizations-in-kindergarten-by-academic-year), documenting enrollment and the number of children with complete immunizations at entry into kindergartens in California from 2001 to 2015, as used previously.
 - `nations.csv` Data from the World Bank Indicators portal, as used previously.
-- `food_stamps.csv` [U.S. Department of Agriculture data](http://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of participants, in millions, and costs, in $ billions, of the federal Supplemental Nutrition Assistance Program from 1969 to 2016, as used previously.
+- `food_stamps.csv` [US Department of Agriculture data](http://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of participants, in millions, in the federal Supplemental Nutrition Assistance Program from 1969 to 2016, as used previously.
-- `seismic.zip` Zipped shapefile (see below) with data on the annual risk of a damaging earthquake for the continental United States, from the [U.S. Geological Survey](https://earthquake.usgs.gov/hazards/induced/).
+- `seismic.zip` Zipped shapefile (see below) with data on the annual risk of a damaging earthquake for the continental United States, from the [US Geological Survey](https://earthquake.usgs.gov/hazards/induced/).
 - `test.html` Web page to embed the interactive charts and maps we make today.

 #### A note on shapefiles